zahaibalig/huldra/README.md

 `Shift + F`: on the registration page which opens after clicking `Get participant ID`, automatically fill out the form and make the "Start Survey" button clickable (applicable fields are filled with the string "NA", in order to facilitate the filtering of such development/test/debug responses from Firebase later on)

-# REACT_APP_general
-Two new parameters will be added under `storage` under `REACT_APP_general` in `config.json`.

-- `assetsStorageType`:
-  - Default value: `"local"`
-  - Possible values: `"local"`, `"firebase"`

-We do not implement fallback for now, if their preferred storage type does not work, there is no recovery.

-We look for assets in `<Firebase root>/gallery` (`<Firebase root>` is set with `REACT_APP_FIREBASE_ROOT_DIRECTORY` in `.env`) if `assetsStorageType` is `firebase`, and in `src/assets/gallery` if `assetsStorageType` is `local`.

-If `assetsStorageType` is `local`, the `cases` array under `REACT_APP_caseOrder` in `config.json` must be populated with the list of case foldernames.

-As the cases are fetched at the beginning of the survey, if you change the value of this parameter, you need to go to the home page and restart the survey from scratch.

-- `responsesStorageType`:
-  - Default value: `"download"`
-  - Possible values: `"download"`, `"firebase"`

-  If you set the value as `download`, when the participant finishes the survey and click submit, the app will let the participant download the responses as a file.
-  The download location will be chosen by the participant.

-  If you set the value as `firebase`, the app will upload the responses to Firebase.
-  The app will put responses under a folder named `responses` under `<Firebase root>` (`<Firebase root>` is set with `REACT_APP_FIREBASE_ROOT_DIRECTORY` in `.env`).
-  If that fails, it will show an error message and give the participant the option to download the responses as a file.

-# Test assets
-We add test assets to /public/gallery (minimal working example with all case types) so that when people clone the repo and run directly, they will run a fully working example locally.
-The assets were downloaded from [Pexels](https://www.pexels.com/), which allows free use of their images and videos without attribution as well as modification (see https://www.pexels.com/license/ for details).